keeperrl_wiki

 Line of sight

-• Potion throwing enemies and archers: Shoot them or avoid direct lines of sight or hit them with slow, sleep, blindness or poison
+• Potion throwing enemies and archers: Shoot them, avoid direct lines of sight or hit them with slow, sleep, blindness or poison

 Collecting Magic

-• Potions, scrolls and mushrooms are the only way adventurers can use magic.
+• Potions, scrolls and mushrooms are an important way adventurers can use magic, especially if they’re melee-focused or their spells are on cooldown.
 Get as many usable ones as possible.

 • They are light to carry.